riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 on the observation, it is updateful.
 In this case the probability factor looks like
 $P(\ldots\mid \ldots, \mathrm{O\small BS} = x)$,
-where $x$ is the observation.
+where $x$ is the observation (sometimes the observation is called "sense data" and is denoted by $s$).
 If a decision theory is updateless, the conditioning on “$\mathrm{O\small BS} = x$” is absent.
 Updatelessness only makes a difference in decision problems that have observations.

 There seem to be different meanings of "updateless" in use.
 In this post I will use the above meaning.
-(I will try to post a question soon about these different meanings.)
+(I will try to post a question on LessWrong soon about these different meanings.)

 ## Type of counterfactual